Saving money is a great first step to turning your finances around.

 I have cable internet, but my internet company wanted to rent me a modem for $11 per month which is crazy talk.
 Instead, I bought a cable modem myself that only cost $100.

 The modem I bought paid for itself in less than a year and I’m still saving money today.
 Yes, I have to upgrade it every few years, but I’m still saving money overall.

 Take a look at your credit card bills and bank statements.
 Do you see any recurring charges that hit your statement once a month, quarter or year?
 Are you actually using these services or products that these charges represent?

 If you haven’t been to the gym in months but are still paying a monthly fee, cancel it.
 Same thing with that magazine that you never read.
 Don’t renew the subscription or cancel as soon as you can to save even more.

-Cancelling subscriptions is an easy way to save money in your monthly budget.
+Canceling subscriptions is an easy way to save money in your monthly budget.
 If you redirect that money into a savings account with an automatic transfer, you might be surprised how much you can save.